-$^{7}$ The assumption that effort is binary is essentially without loss of generality.
-Given the large college premium in earnings it is safe to assume that if a student finds it optimal to exert any effort in college, he or she would want to exert the maximum effort possible.
+$^{7}$ Given the large college premium in earnings, we assume that if a student finds it optimal to exert any effort in college, he or she would want to exert the maximum effort possible.
+Under this assumption, one can simply take the effort choice to be binary.